PundiAI/fx-docs/resourcess/f-x-cored-commands-documentation.md

 Some considerations about the voting process:

-* Voting is done by bonded `FX` holders on a 1 bonded `FX` 1 vote basis
+* Voting is done by bonded `FX` holders on a 100 bonded `FX` 1 vote basis
-* Delegators inherit the vote of their validator if they don't vote
+* Delegators who do not vote will inherit the vote of their validator
-* Votes are tallied at the end of the voting period (2 weeks on mainnet) where each address can vote multiple times to update its `Option` value (paying the transaction fee each time), only the most recently cast vote will count as valid
+* Votes are tallied at the end of the voting period (2 weeks on mainnet).
+Addresses can vote multiple times before the end of the voting period to update their `Option` value (incurring transaction fees each time), only the most recently casted vote will count as valid
 * Voters can choose between options `Yes`, `No`, `NoWithVeto` and `Abstain`
-* At the end of the voting period, a proposal is accepted iff:
+* By the end of the voting period, a proposal is accepted if:
   * `(YesVotes / (YesVotes+NoVotes+NoWithVetoVotes)) > 1/2`
   * `(NoWithVetoVotes / (YesVotes+NoVotes+NoWithVetoVotes)) < 1/3`
   * `((YesVotes+NoVotes+NoWithVetoVotes) / totalBondedStake) >= quorum`